itsmillertim3/perform2021/mastering-business-transactions/mastering-business-transactions.md

 1. Click on "Finish"
 1. Change "Capture" value from "Class name" to "4: java.lang.Double"
 1. Click "Save" in the method source section
+1. Scroll up to the top of the page
+1. **Make sure that the "Data type" field is "Double"**
 1. Click "Save" at the top of the screen

 ## 2) Capture "Loyalty Status" request attribute